michikono/typescript-tdd-exercises/README.md

 1. Install [Growl](http://growl.info/downloads#growlnotify)
 2. Run `sudo gem install terminal-notifier`

+## Seeing Code Coverage

+You can see code coverage analysis in two ways:

+1. Make a change while `grunt watch` is on and read the console
+2. Run `grunt test` and read the console
+3. Run one of the above two steps and then visit [the lcov report page](coverage/reports/lcov-report/index.html) (file will be missing if a coverage analysis has not been run)

 # Under the Hood

 You can find all of the grunt configurations in the `grunt` folder.
 Here's what Grunt is doing: